 Mammography is a safe, simple exam that uses low dose x-ray procedure to take a picture of a woman's internal breast tissue.
 Mammography exams, called a mammogram, are used as a screening tool to diagnosis breast diseases or detect breast cancer in women with no symptoms.
 Changes in the breast can be detected up to two years before a patient or a doctor can feel them.
 Mammograms also serve as diagnostic tools to evaluate irregularities in the breast found by the woman or her doctor or as a follow up to an irregularity found in a screening mammogram.

-The American Cancer Society recommends that women start receiving a screening mammogram no later than the age of 40.
-Talk with your healthcare provider to determine the age you should start your screening and frequency at which you should receive a mammogram.
+The American Cancer Society recommends that women at low risk for breast cancerstart receiving a screening mammogram no later than the age of 45 .
+Women with a higher risk of breast cancer are encouraged to be screened sooner.
+Speak with your healthcare provider to determine the age you should start your screening and frequency at which you should receive a mammogram.

 Before scheduling a mammogram, speak with your doctor about any new findings or problems in your breasts.
 Let your doctor know if you think you might be pregnant or if you have had prior surgeries, hormone use, or history of cancer.
 The best time to schedule your mammogram is the week after your period.